sameerab38/Computer-Vision-Python/README.md

 # Computer-Vision-Python
-This repository contains Python code to process images and HTML script to post report and results on website.
+This repository contains Python code to process images and HTML script to post report and results on mason.gmu.edu website.